School Board Member under fire for calling a black single dad ‘retarded’

-Fairfax County school board member Karen Keys-Gamarra is under fire again, this time for twice calling a black father “retarded” as she served a court-appointed attorney in his daughter’s contentious child custody hearing in Arlington Juvenile and Domestic Relations Court.
+Fairfax County school board member Karen Keys-Gamarra is under fire again, this time for twice calling a black father “retarded” as she served as a court-appointed attorney in his daughter’s child custody hearing in Arlington.

-On Monday, in response to her efforts, Judge Michael Chick ordered the baby removed from the home of her father and grandparents and, in a traumatizing event caught on camera, a Child Protective Services officer can been seen in the family’s home with three sheriff’s deputies in Stafford County, removing the baby and putting her in a stranger’s car for a ride to an unknown location.
+Judge Michael Chick ordered the baby removed from the home of her father and grandparents on Dec.
+5 and, in a traumatizing event caught on camera, an Arlington Child Protective Services staffer can be seen in the family’s home in Stafford County with three sheriff’s deputies, removing the 10-month-old baby and putting her in the car of the CPS staffer for a ride to an unknown location.

-The father, Sean Jackson, 28 and a paramedic in Stafford, filed a motion with the court to have Keys-Gamarra recused from the case, arguing that she has shown bias toward him.
-Ever since Jackson had learned he was a father seven months ago by a paternity test, he had been navigating the judicial bureaucracy to win visitation rights.
-Since March, Keys-Gamarra has been the court-appointed attorney for the child, or the guardian ad litem.
+The father, Sean Jackson, 28, and a paramedic filed a motion with the court to have Keys-Gamarra recused from the case, arguing that she has shown bias toward him.
+Ever since Jackson learned he was the father seven months ago, he has been navigating the judicial bureaucracy to win visitation rights with his daughter, Amoria.

+According to a witness, on another occasion, Keys-Gamarra refused to give Jackson visitation rights during a pre-scheduled visit, saying, “He is unstable.
+He is retarded.”

-What Jackson didn’t know was that on Oct.
-20, at a public school board meeting of the Fairfax County Public Schools, Keys-Gamarra blurted out at one point during a dispute, “We cannot be this retarded.”
-The next day, school board chair Rachna Sizemore Heizer told a local WUSA9 TV reporter, “That is actually the third time she’s used it.”
+The use of the “R-word” became a public issue on Oct.
+20, when at a school board meeting of the Fairfax County Public Schools, Keys-Gamarra blurted out, “We cannot be this retarded.”
+School board Chair Rachna Sizemore Heizer told a local WUSA9 TV reporter, “That is actually the third time she’s used it.”
+In response to the controversy, Keys-Gamarra is hosting the “Spread the Word Inclusion Virtual Forum” on Dec.
+12, co-sponsored by the Special Olympics Virginia, which earlier said it was “disappointed” by the use of the smear by Keys-Gamarra.

-What’s more, according to someone close to Baby Mori’s mother, Keys-Gamarra refused to give Amoria to Jackson once when the baby was sick, saying, “He is retarded.”

 When asked about the use of slurs against Jackson and other queries, Keys-Gamarra responded, “That did not happen and this is an ongoing case.”
-None of the other 11 Fairfax County school board members nor Superintendent Michelle Reid returned a request for comment.
+None of the other 11 Fairfax County school board members nor Superintendent Michelle Reid returned requests for comment.

-Jackson’s baby, whom we are referring to by her nickname, Mori, was born to a young Virginia mother whom observers say the system failed as she grew up in an unstable family environment in local Fairfax County, is the first victim in this tragedy.
+Jackson’s baby was born to a young Virginia mother whom observers say the system failed as a local northern Virginia student, is the first victim in this tragedy.

-According to Virginia law, a guardian ad litem is supposed to be an “investigator for the court,” but the family says Keys-Gamarra entered none of these facts into the record in the custody hearing of Baby Mori born on Jan.
-27, 2022, while her mother was living in a shelter, Doorways, in Arlington.
+According to Virginia law, a guardian ad litem is an “investigator for the court,” but the family says Keys-Gamarra didn’t enter these facts into the court record.

-Keys-Gamarra also excluded from her report the fact that Jackson’s parents, Kimberly Jackson-Makle, a registered nurse, and Carlos Makle, a retired UPS driver, were recognized many times for the love and stable home they gave to foster care children and those they adopted.
-After one of the news features, local anchor Lorenzo Hall, concluded the segment with a smile, saying, “So much love.
+Keys-Gamarra also excluded from her report the fact that Jackson’s parents, Kimberly Jackson-Makle, a registered nurse, and Carlos Makle, a retired UPS driver, were recognized many times in the news for the love and stable home they gave to foster care children and those they adopted.
+Local anchor Lorenzo Hall concluded one segment with a smile, saying, “So much love.
 What a beautiful family, right?”

-Keys-Gamarra ran her school board campaign on a platform of being a “voice for the voiceless,” She promoted herself as not only a “child advocate attorney” but a black activist at the center of efforts to extend civil rights protections to kids in a post-George Floyd era.

-The case took a tragic turn Thanksgiving Day when Jackson says he received a call from an aunt of the baby’s mother, telling him that the mother was high and he needed to pick up the baby.
-The next day, after a sleepless night in which the baby was restless and agitated, Jackson took his daughter to a local emergency room, where a urine analysis revealed she had cocaine in her urine.
+The case took a tragic turn on Thanksgiving Day when Jackson said he received a call from an aunt of the baby’s mother, telling him the mother was high and he needed to pick up the baby.
+The next day, after a sleepless night in which the baby was restless and agitated, Jackson took his daughter to a local emergency room, where a urine analysis revealed she had cocaine in her system.

-“In this case, the baby tested positive for cocaine,” said Kandise Lucas, a special education advocate based in Richmond.
-“The interest of the institution and the interest of the child are not the same.
-There should have been immediate wrap-around services for the baby.
-I have been in so many cases where we have asked for the guardian ad litem removed.
-The G-A-L is not G-O-D.”

-Jackson filed a motion Nov.
+Jackson filed a motion on Nov.
 28 to amend the judge’s order.
-He also asked the judge and guardian ad litem to recuse themselves for bias.

 That night, Keys-Gamarra sent a court filing to the baby’s parents, stating “the child faces imminent harm” – including from the father and his family.
 She mentioned the cocaine result once, casting aspersions on the results, “The test revealed a presumptive positive but inconclusive result.”